USS Rowan (DD-405): Fate

 On 9 September, Rowan entered the Gulf of Salerno in the screen of the Southern Attack Force.
 That day and the next as the assault force and supplies were landed at Paestum, she screened the transports and freighters.
 Late on the night of the 10th, she headed back to Oran with the emptied ships.
-Shortly after midnight, German E-boats attacked.
-Rowan pursued and fired, then, as her quarry pulled away, ceased firing and changed course to rejoin the convoy.
+Shortly after midnight, the convoy was approached by four S-boats of the Kriegsmarine's 3rd and 7th Schnellboot Flotillas which had sortied from their base at Civitavecchia; the 'type 30' boat S 57, and the smaller 'type 151' boats S 151, S 153, and S 154.

+Upon detecting an enemy contact, Rowan pursued and fired, then, as her quarry pulled away, ceased firing and changed course to rejoin the convoy.
 Within 5 minutes a new contact was made, range less than 3,000 yards.
 Again she changed course, to avoid torpedoes and bring her guns into position.
-As the range decreased to 2,000 yards, Rowan was hit by a torpedo by a German E-boat.
-She sank in less than a minute, taking 202 of her 273 officers and men with her.
+As the range decreased to 2,000 yards, Rowan was hit by a torpedo launched from one of the S-boats.
+She exploded and sank in less than a minute, taking 202 of her 273 officers and men with her.
 Those whose bodies were not recovered, were listed as ‘missing in action’ for a year and a day after the sinking.
 They were considered officially ‘dead’ on 12 September 1944.